-Twenty years ago, if you wanted to learn about ski resorts, there weren't too many options.
-You could call local resorts to find out what conditions were like, but the call was often a toll call, and the conditions — suspiciously — were always "excellent."
+Twenty five years ago, if you wanted to learn about ski resorts, there weren't too many options.
+You could call local resorts to find out what conditions were like, but the call was often a toll call, and the conditions -- suspiciously -- were always "excellent."
 You might pick up a brochure at a local ski shop or trade show, or ask friends for tips and advice.

 Information wasn't terribly easy to come by.

-DCSki entered that void in 1994, aiming to provide an independent voice to passionate skiers and snowboarders, with a focus on the Mid-Atlantic region.
+In 1994, Scott launched DCSki, aiming to provide an independent voice to passionate skiers and snowboarders.
 Initially, DCSki was distributed via an e-mail newsletter to subscribers.
 Soon after, DCSki was born on the web.
 Since then, millions of visitors have relied on DCSki to deliver the most compelling and comprehensive resources for snowsports enthusiasts in the Mid-Atlantic region and beyond.